fmaste/Haskell/doc/Free.md

 > [recursion-schemes](https://hackage.haskell.org/package/recursion-schemes):
 > Representing common recursion patterns as higher-order functions

-I don't who the author(s) of the original idea is(are), we are just explaining how it works and how it can be useful.
+I don't who the author(s) of the original idea is(are), just follow the steps of factoring out the recursive part of a data type to know how it works and later explain how it can be useful.

+Let's take out the recursive part with a new type variable ```f```:
 ```haskell
 data ListF a f = NilF | ConsF a f
 ```